mehulagg/gitlab/doc/administration/gitaly/index.md

   circumstances.

 - **Recovery Time Objective (RTO):** Less than 10 seconds.

-  Outages are detected by a health checks run by each Praefect node every second.
+  Outages are detected by a health check run by each Praefect node every second.
 Failover requires ten consecutive failed health checks on each Praefect node.